atrocore/atrocore/docs/09.installation-and-maintenance/01.installation/05.custom-tours/index.md

 After creating or modifying a tour file:

-1) Save the JSON file in the metadata/tourData directory.
+1) Save the JSON file in the module's `app/Resources/metadata/tourData` directory, named after the entity scope.
 2) Clear the application cache if required.
 3) Rebuild metadata if applicable.
 4) Reload the application.